google/framework-for-osdu/osdu-r2/os-workflow/README.md

 Upon a `/getWorkflow` request:

 1. Validate the incoming request.
     * Verify the authorization token.
-Fail ingestion if the token is missing or invalid, and then respond with the `401 Unauthorized` status.
+If the token is missing or invalid, and then respond with the `401 Unauthorized` status.
     * Verify the partition ID.
-Fail ingestion if the partition ID is missing or invalid, and then respond with the `400 Bad request` status.
+If the partition ID is missing, invalid or doesn't have assigned user groups, and then respond with the `400 Bad Request` status.
 2. Query the database with the workflow ID received from the client.
     * Respond with the **404 Not Found** status if the requested workflow ID isn't found.
 3. Return the workflow job status to the user or application.